Our Guest Can't Be Named

 Our Guest Can't Be Named is the fourth studio album by British rock band The Wytches.
 It was released on 22 September 2023 through Alcopop!
 Records, making it the band's first album for the label.
-Recording sessions took place at Tilehouse Studio in London.
 Production was handled by the Wytches themselves.
 The album was supported with singles "Maria" and "Unsure".
 Music videos were shot for "Maria" directed by Mark Breed, "Zep Step" directed by Breed and Wolfgang Dubieniec, and "Unsure" directed by Breed, Kristian Bell and Ellie Dolphin.

 In the United Kingdom, the album peaked at No. 97 on the Scottish Albums Chart, No. 78 on the Albums Sales Chart, No. 73 on the Physical Albums Chart, Np.
 26 on the Vinyl Albums Chart, No. 11 on the Record Store Chart, No. 32 on the Independent Albums Chart, and No. 6 on the Independent Album Breakers Chart.